hphelion/documentation/commercial/GA1/ceph/commercial.ceph-authentication.md

 1. Log in to admin node as root user.

-2. Discrete pools for glance, nova and cinder users are created using `ceph osd pool create` command by script.
+2. Execute the following command to create a discrete pools for glance, nova and cinder users.

+		ceph osd pool create

 3. Create new users for glance, cinder, cinder-backup, and nova operating on respective pools.